 Copied line items for drugs, radiopharmaceuticals, blood, and brachytherapy sources (the lines stay on the claim but are copied off onto another file) to a separate file.
 No claims were deleted.
-Lines copied, (n=260,080,098).
+Lines copied, (n=284,245,945).
 We use these line-items to calculate a per unit median and mean, and a per day median and mean for drugs (including therapeutic radiopharmaceuticals) and blood.
 We trimmed units at +/- 3 standard deviations from the geometric mean unit, and then +/- 3 standard deviations from the geometric mean unit cost, before calculating the median and mean costs per unit and per day.
-For drugs and biologicals, we used the April, 2009 ASP plus 4 percent and multiplied that amount by the average number of units per day for each drug or biological to arrive at its per day cost.
+For drugs and biologicals, we used the July, 2009 ASP plus 4 percent and multiplied that amount by the average number of units per day for each drug or biological to arrive at its per day cost.
 For items that did not have an ASP, we used CY 2008 hospital claims data to determine their per day cost.
 We use per day cost to determine whether a drug or biological is packaged.
 For specified covered outpatient drugs and biologicals, we set the combined drug and overhead payment of ASP+4 percent by determining the amount by which aggregate estimated cost exceeds aggregate ASP.

-For the CY 2010 OPPS, we proposed an adjustment to our cost estimation methodology for drugs and biologicals that would address charge compression by shifting a portion of the pharmacy overhead cost associated with packaged drugs and biological to separately payable drugs and biologicals.
-We use the line-item cost information described above for all HCPCS with ASP pricing information to calculate the ASP+X values for all drugs, separately payable drugs, and packaged drugs.
-A portion of the cost in the packaged drugs is then allocated into separately payable drugs as acquisition and pharmacy overhead and handling cost.
-To implement our CY 2010 proposal to redistribute claim cost from packaged drugs to separately payable drugs, we multiplied the cost of each packaged drug with a HCPCS code and ASP pricing information in our CY 2008 claims data by 0.73.
-This cost was then redistributed to the total cost of separately payable drugs in our CY 2008 claims data.
-For more information on our proposal, please see sections II.A. and V.B.3. of the proposed rule.
+For the CY 2010 OPPS, we proposed an adjustment to our cost estimation methodology for separately paid drugs and biologicals that would address charge compression by shifting a portion of the pharmacy overhead cost associated with coded packaged drugs and biologicals with ASP pricing information, \$150 million, to separately payable drugs and biologicals.
+We used the line-item cost information described above for all HCPCS with ASP pricing information to calculate the ASP+X values for all drugs, separately payable drugs, and packaged drugs.
+We then allocated a portion of the cost in the coded packaged drugs with ASP pricing information to separately payable drugs as pharmacy overhead and handling cost leading to a proposed payment rate for separately payable drugs of ASP+4 percent.